IlginIcozu/poan/README.md

 ## Description of the Work

 Poan is an audio reactive work which has a minimalistic approach.
+Recursive circles and animated waveforms generated from fft analysis.

 Since Poan is an audio reactive work, a new piece can be composed and replaced with the current one.
 Simply copy your composition to the folder and replace the name of the existing file.
 For example;

 ```javascript
 function preload(){